A Linear Parameter-Varying Framework for the Analysis of Time-Varying Optimization Algorithms: Case Studies

 We now explore the practical implications of the theoretical results derived in this paper.
-The aim is to demonstrate the influence of algorithmic structures, rate bounds \cref{eq:param_rate_bound}, and type of IQC on the obtainable convergence rates.
+The aim is to demonstrate the influence of algorithmic structures, rate bounds \cref{eq:param_rate_bound}, and type of IQC on the obtainable convergence rates and tracking bounds.